Harnessing Frozen Unimodal Encoders for Flexible Multimodal Alignment: Results

 Our DINOv2-MpNet, trained solely on English image-caption pairs, outperforms other English-only CLIP models by over 31\% in average retrieval performance across five languages and by 6\% in English.
-While English CLIP models perform well on Latin script languages, their performance drops for non-Latin languages like RU and JP due to the English-only tokenizer.
-In contrast, our DINOv2-MpNet remains competitive across both Latin and non-Latin languages, even against models trained on multilingual data.
-Notably, it outperforms the laion5b-trained xlm-roberta-base-VitB32 by 0.6\%, despite using only 20 million English image-caption pairs compared to the 5B multilingual pairs in LAION5B.
-In classification tasks, DINOv2-MpNet surpasses the LAION400m-trained ViT-L on English Imagenet, delivering significantly better results (over 20\% on average) across five languages.
-Among multilingual models, it exceeds both nllb-clip and M-CLIP models, surpassing the next best M-CLIP/XLM-Roberta-Large-Vit-L-14 by over 8\%, despite not using any multilingual text data.
-It also outperforms the LAION5B-trained CLIP model by 7\% despite its use of multilingual image-caption pairs.
-This underscores the efficiency of our training approach, achieving highly performant models with significantly fewer image-caption pairs, and suggests that further training on translated pairs could enhance DINOv2-MpNet's performance, particularly in low-resource languages.
+DINOv2-MpNet remains competitive across both Latin and non-Latin languages, even against models trained on multilingual data.
+Notably, it outperforms the LAION5B trained xlm-roberta-base-VitB32 by 0.6\%, despite using only 20 million English image-caption pairs compared to over 2B non-English pairs in LAION5B.
+A similar trend is observed in classification, with DINOv2-MpNet surpassing the next best English-trained model, by over 20\% on average across five languages.
+Among multilingual models, the next best M-CLIP/XLM-Roberta-Large-Vit-L-14 by over 8\%, despite not using any multilingual text data.
+DINOv2-MpNet’s robust multilingual performance, achieved without multilingual training data, demonstrates that MpNet's capabilities are preserved in the joint embedding space through effective projector training of unimodal models.